My Uncle Napoleon: Television adaptation

 In 1976, director Nasser Taghvai turned the novel into a television miniseries, compiling the story into 18 episodes.
 The series was a success both with audiences and the critics.
 It topped the ratings during every airing of its episodes and it was the most watched show when it played on Friday nights.
 Many consider the series to be the father of modern television comedy in Iran, and many terms coined during the series' run have become part of Persian popular culture.
 The series was a huge success financially, as the production cost has been estimated to be 50 million Rials (equivalent to $770,000 in 1976), while the broadcaster was paid about 200 million Rials, four times the production cost, to buy the rights to the series.
 Due to its popularity, reruns of the series were frequent in the National Iranian Radio and Television until the Islamic revolution of 1979.
 Although the series has been banned in Iran since the revolution it is still watched, and has been released on DVD by Pars Video, Taraneh Records, and Chehreh Nama.

+Widely regarded as one of the most popular television series in Iranian history, My Uncle Napoleon became a cultural phenomenon upon its 1976 release.
+The Guardian described it as “perhaps the most popular television series” ever produced in Iran.

+At the height of its broadcast, it was the nation’s top-rated program, with families across Iran gathering on Friday evenings to watch each new episode.
+Its humor, memorable characters, and vivid portrayal of everyday life made it an enduring favorite.

+Even decades later, My Uncle Napoleon remains deeply loved in Iran.
+Many of its lines have entered common speech, and its characters continue to be recognized and quoted across generations.